patriciagomezbello/AzOpenaiBackend/README.md

 - currently only Enterprise Subscriptions are supported (dtit_cid0000, dtit_cip0000)
 - Service Principal for deployment needs _Contributor_ rights (the respective SP_dtit_cix0000 Service Principal is fine for usage)
 - A private gitlab runner is required -> a package that automatically installs one is available [in this repository](https://gitlab.devops.telekom.de/red-october/public/azure-gitlab-runner-private)
+  - the private runner should be created on group level, if there are multiple instances of Mate in a subscription, the ACCESS_TOKEN must also be on group level, then a clean lifecycle of the private runner is ensured.
   - for this you should already create two subnets in your existing virtual network (must be vnet_dtit_cix0000 of your subscription)
   - one with /27 prefix (e.g. sn-mate) and onefor the web app service with at least /28 prefix (e.g. sn-mate-appservice)
   - the further configuration of those subnets will be done by the pipeline of the backend automatically